 Verify the Need for a Business Associate Agreement

 Working with healthcare organizations can be a big step up for your company.
-But you have to be willing to make the needed changes to make your company HIPAA compliant.
+However, you must be willing to make the needed changes for your company to have HIPAA compliance in place.